Heavy Seas of Love: Music video

 Albarn and Aitor Throup, the creative director for the album, began a competition to direct Albarn's new video, in association with Tribeca Interactive.
 The Music Film Challenge, in collaboration with The Lincoln Motor Company, gives today's storytellers an unprecedented opportunity: to re-imagine storytelling for the digital age by creating interactive music films.
 To participate, filmmakers will use Treehouse – Interlude's self-service authoring suite – to create an interactive music film for the song with Treehouse's simple and intuitive interface, participants can design their interactive music films in a multi-branch, multi-layered, tree-structured style, which will allow viewers to play an active role in the storytelling process.
 The finalists' films will be showcased as part of the Tribeca Online Festival and displayed throughout 2014 Tribeca Film Festival official venues and lounges via interactive kiosks, in addition being made available on the Challenge website.
 Damon Albarn and Aitor Throup, Creative Director for 'Everyday Robots,' along with an esteemed jury, will select one winning filmmaker who will receive $10,000.
 They will also receive travel to New York, including accommodation, and tickets to attend and be showcased at the 2014 Tribeca Film Festival (16–27 April).
 The winner was Jakub Romanowicz from Poland.

-However a "true music video" was released on 22 April 2014, featuring a similliar approach as Albarn's "Lonely Press Play" music video, which was shot entirely on an iPad.
+However a "true music video" was released on 22 April 2014, featuring a similar approach as Albarn's "Lonely Press Play" music video, which was shot entirely on an iPad.
 The video is composed of mildly psychedelic travel footage shot by Albarn and edited by Matt Cronin.
 Neither The Leytonstone City Mission Choir or Brian Eno appear in the music video.

 Critical reception

-Danny Eccelston of Mojo Magazine wrote: "Gospel sunshine streaked with London-grey melancholy, Heavy Seas of Love is one of the more in-your-face tunes off Damon Albarn's otherwise downbeat and reflective new album, Everyday Robots.
+Danny Eccelston of Mojo magazine wrote: "Gospel sunshine streaked with London-grey melancholy, Heavy Seas of Love is one of the more in-your-face tunes off Damon Albarn's otherwise downbeat and reflective new album, Everyday Robots.
 Featuring the lovelorn sealion vocals of Albarn's fellow West London artisan pal Brian Eno, it's one of those songs with the strength to spirit you away and apply a balm to the cares of now.
 Hey, Damon's been there, too.
 Maybe even Brian.
 Well, maybe not Brian".